hoangvvo/benzene/docs/worker/README.md

 ## Building Context :id=context

 `options.context` in `fetchHandler` can be used to build a context for GraphQL execution layer.
 It can either be an object or a function.
-In the case of function, it accepts a single argument that is [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request).
+In the case of a function, it accepts a single argument that is [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request).

 ```js
 const gqlHandle = fetchHandler(GQL, {